No items found.

 The above aren’t necessities but can boost your podcast show's quality.
 Pop filters, a mic stand, and soundproofing can keep your audio clean.
 Lighting, on the other hand, can improve your video output.

-If you plan on filming a multi-person podcast, you’ll need enough equipment for each person.
-Get a mic for every guest or host, and you might want to consider an audio interface or mixer to help you capture tracks.
+If you plan on filming a multi-person podcast, you’ll need the right equipment for each person.
+Make sure every guest or host has a mic, and you might want to consider an audio interface or mixer to help you capture tracks.

 3. Choose podcast recording and editing software

-With the wide variety of free and paid podcast software available, consider your needs and setup.
+You can find free and paid podcast software available.
+To choose the right one, consider your needs and setup.

 The percentage of companies that use remote recording software for creating podcasts